-- Tolerate if we cannot reduce a risk (or if doing so is out of proportion to the risk) we can tolerate the risk; ie do nothing further to reduce the risk. - Treat if we can reduce the risk by identifying mitigating actions and implementing them, we should do so.
-For many of the risks on the corporate risk register this is what we are likely to do. - Transfer risks can be transferred to other organisations, for example by use of insurance, shared services with other Authorities or by contracting out an area of work. - Terminate this applies to risks we cannot mitigate other than by not doing work in that specific area.
-If a particular project is very high risk and these risks cannot be mitigated we may decide to terminate it entirely.
+- Tolerate (accept the risk) if we cannot reduce a risk (or if doing so is out of proportion to the risk) we can tolerate the risk; ie do nothing further to reduce the risk. - Treat (mitigate the risk) if we can reduce the risk by identifying mitigating actions and implementing them, we should do so.
+For many of the risks on the corporate risk register this is the action we are most likely to take. - Transfer risks can be transferred to other organisations, for example by use of insurance, shared services with other Authorities or by contracting out an area of work. - Terminate (stop the work) this applies to risks we cannot mitigate other than by not doing work in that specific area.
+For example, if a particular project is very high risk and these risks cannot be mitigated to an acceptable level we may decide to terminate it entirely.